Professional in Human Resources (PHR 2024 ECO)

 1. Because it ensures compliance with employment laws and regulations.

-2. Because it helps to attract and retain high-quality employees who are a good fit for the organization.
+2. Because it helps attract and retain employees whose expectations and motivations fit the organization, supporting engagement and long-term performance.

 3. Because it guarantees high profits.